hellofresh/eks-rolling-update/README.md

 [![Build Status](https://travis-ci.org/hellofresh/eks-rolling-update.svg?branch=master)](https://travis-ci.org/hellofresh/eks-rolling-update)

-> EKS Rolling Update is a utility for updating the launch configuration of worker nodes in an EKS cluster.
+> EKS Rolling Update is a utility for updating the launch configuration or template of worker nodes in an EKS cluster.

 - [Intro](#intro)